cyberdruid-dev/jdbscript/README.md

 ---

+## Metadata Caching

+To improve performance across multiple tests, JDBScript supports different metadata caching strategies:

+- `CacheStrategy.INSTANCE`: Cache metadata for the lifetime of the `JDBEngine` instance. **This is the default.**
+- `CacheStrategy.GLOBAL`: Cache metadata globally across all `JDBEngine` instances.
+Recommended if the database schema is static throughout the test suite.
+- `CacheStrategy.NONE`: Disable caching.
+Recommended if the database schema changes between tests (e.g., dynamic migrations).

+---

 ## Schema Validation

 When `JDBEngine` is initialized, it validates that all tables defined in your Java interface exist in the database.
 You can also configure how it handles tables that exist in the database but are *not* defined in your interface: